hansroland/reflex-dom-inbits/tutorial.md

    return ()
 ~~~

 Using function application as a fold function over a current value is very powerful!!
+W'll wee more examples.

 # Predefined Input Widgets